ConPaaS-team/conpaas/docs/internals.rst

 The last step is to register the new service to the conpaas core.
 One entry must be added to file *conpaas/core/services.py*, as it is indicated in Listing [lst:helloworldservices].
-Because the java and php services use the same code for the agent, there is only one entry in the agent services, called *web* which is used by both webservices.
+Because the Java and PHP services use the same code for the agent, there is only one entry in the agent services, called *web* which is used by both webservices.